 Accelerators are the best fit for fundraising, mentoring/support, launching MVP, quick go-to market for your product, and finding the Product/Market Fit early!

 If your immediate goal is to get more customers/partners, or network with corporates/businesses, etc., there are other avenues for this.

 So, it's imperative for you to assess both the above parameters to see whether accelerators are worthwhile for your venture, and which of them can help you achieve your goal/s.

 Which of the Startup Accelerators would be the Right Fit?

-According to Sanil Sachar, the Founder of (accelerator) Huddle, a founder should select an accelerator based on the below aspects:
+According to Sanil Sachar, Founder, Huddle, a startup founder should select an accelerator based on the below aspects:

 Look at the accelerator's past success stories in the sector, which currently operate in.
 Multiple success stories indicate the accelerator knows it job well.